gingsmith/proxcocoa/README.md

 # ProxCoCoA+
-A primal-dual framework for distributed L1-regularized optimization
+A primal-dual framework for distributed L1-regularized optimization.

-The present code trains a standard least squares sparse regression with L1 or elastic net regularizer.
-The proxCoCoA framework runs on the primal optimization problem (Called D in the paper).
+This code trains a standard least squares sparse regression with L1 or elastic net regularizer.
+The proxCoCoA+ framework runs on the primal optimization problem (called D in the paper).
 To solve the data-local subproblems on each machine, an arbitrary solver can be used.
-In this example we use randomized coordinate descent as the local solver, as the l1-regularized single coordinate problems have simple closed form solutions.
+In this example we use randomized coordinate descent as the local solver, as the L1-regularized single coordinate problems have simple closed-form solutions.

-The code can be easily adapted to include other internal solvers or to solve other data-fit objectives and other regularizers.
+The code can be easily adapted to include other internal solvers or to solve other data-fit objectives or regularizers.

 ## Getting Started
 How to run the code locally: